Is my child eligible?

-This table shows how pupil premium funding is allocated to schools and local authorities.
-Allocations are provided on a financial year basis, based on the following pupil eligibility rates.
+This table shows how the pupil premium grant is allocated to schools and local authorities in financial year 2023-24, based on per pupil rates.

 Service pupil premium (SPP)

-Service pupil premium is additional funding for schools, but it is not based on disadvantage.
+Service Pupil Premium is additional funding for schools with pupils who have parents serving in the armed forces.
 It has been combined into pupil premium payments to make it easier for schools to manage their spending.

-This funding is primarily to help with pastoral support.
-It can also be used to help improve the academic progress of eligible pupils if schools deem this to be a priority.
+This funding is primarily to enable schools to offer pastoral support and help mitigate the negative impact of family mobility or parental deployment.
+It can also be used to help improve the academic progress of eligible pupils if the school deems this to be a priority.